Robert B. Parker: Career

 In 1994, Parker collaborated with Japanese photographer Kasho Kumagai on Spenser's Boston, a coffee-table book that explores the city through Spenser's eyes via high quality, four-color photos.
 In addition to Parker's introduction, excerpts from several of the Spenser novels were included.

 Parker created female detective Sunny Randall at the request of actress Helen Hunt, who wanted him to write a part for her to play.
 He wrote the first book, and the film version was planned for 2000, but never materialized.
 His publisher liked the character, though, and asked him to continue with the series.

-Another figure created by Parker was Jesse Stone, a troubled former LAPD detective, who starts a new career as a police chief in a small New England town.
+Another figure created by Parker was Jesse Stone, an alcoholic former LAPD detective, who starts a new career as a police chief in a small New England town.
 Between 1997 and 2010, he wrote nine novels featuring Jesse Stone, all of which have been adapted as a series of TV movies by CBS starring Tom Selleck as Jesse Stone.

 Aside from crime writing, Parker also produced several Western novels, including Appaloosa, and children's books.
 Like Parker's Spenser series, his Westerns have received critical attention.
 Chris Dacus, who has written on other authors including Cormac McCarthy, has written of the intellectual depth and importance of Parker's Westerns in The Stoic Western Hero: Robert B. Parker's Westerns.

 Parker and his wife created an independent film company called Pearl Productions, based in Boston.
 It was named after their German Shorthaired Pointer, Pearl.